UNIVERSITY CATALOG: 2025-2026

 Completion of 40 hours of fieldwork/alternative experiences that include English language learners/inclusive students/emergent learners/different grade levels.

-5. Required Concurrent with EED 550B(2)—Supervised Fieldwork
+5. Required Concurrent with EED 551C—Supervised Clinical Practice for Interns: Final

 EED 559F Student Teaching Seminar (1)

-7. Supervised Fieldwork, Practicum and Seminars
+6. Supervised Clinical Practice and Seminars

 EED 559C Supervised Fieldwork Seminar (2)